albop/tie_archive/session_2/index.md

 __Health Services As Credence Goods: A Field Experiment__ (Gootschalk, Mimra, Weibel)

-- The same "test patient" was sent to 180 dentists who offered treatment recommendation and cost estimate.
+- <!-- .element class="fragment" -->The same "test patient" was sent to 180 dentists who offered treatment recommendation and cost estimate.
-- Test patient did not need treatment (caries lesions limited to enamel).
+- <!-- .element class="fragment" -->Test patient did not need treatment (caries lesions limited to enamel).
-- 28% of practitioners made a wrong treatment recommendation
+- <!-- .element class="fragment" -->28% of practitioners made a wrong treatment recommendation
-- What were the determinants of the bias?
+- <!-- .element class="fragment" -->What were the determinants of the bias?
   - Social Economic Status (-)
-  - Lower Waiting Time
+  - Lower Waiting Time (+)

 ----